matteopedrazzi/BDCP_Project/README.md

 # BDCP_Project
-Biological Datasets for Computational Physics
+Biological Datasets for Computational Physics<br>
-Cancer mutations in Sororin protein - Q96FF9
+Cancer mutations in Sororin protein - Q96FF9<br>
-Matteo Pedrazzi
+Matteo Pedrazzi<br>

 The Sororin protein, encoded by the CDCA5 gene, plays a critical role in maintaining genomic stability and regulating cell division.
 Alterations in Sororin due to cancer-associated mutations